Riverfish1/translate/README_PHP_ZH_CN.md

 Also you could use the magic method `__clone` to modify the cloning behavior.

-**When to use?**
+**应用场景**

 When an object is required that is similar to existing object or when the creation would be expensive as compared to cloning.

-💍 Singleton
+💍 单例
 ------------
-Real world example
+真实世界例子
 > There can only be one president of a country at a time.
 The same president has to be brought to action, whenever duty calls.
-President here is singleton.
+President here is 单例.

-In plain words
+简单概括
 > Ensures that only one object of a particular class is ever created.

-Wikipedia says
+维基百科定义
-> In software engineering, the singleton pattern is a software design pattern that restricts the instantiation of a class to one object.
+> In software engineering, the 单例 pattern is a software design pattern that restricts the instantiation of a class to one object.
 This is useful when exactly one object is needed to coordinate actions across the system.

-Singleton pattern is actually considered an anti-pattern and overuse of it should be avoided.
+单例 pattern is actually considered an anti-pattern and overuse of it should be avoided.
 It is not necessarily bad and could have some valid use-cases but should be used with caution because it introduces a global state in your application and change to it in one place could affect in the other areas and it could become pretty difficult to debug.
-The other bad thing about them is it makes your code tightly coupled plus mocking the singleton could be difficult.
+The other bad thing about them is it makes your code tightly coupled plus mocking the 单例 could be difficult.

-**Programmatic Example**
+**代码示例**

-To create a singleton, make the constructor private, disable cloning, disable extension and create a static variable to house the instance
+To create a 单例, make the constructor private, disable cloning, disable extension and create a static variable to house the instance
 ```php
 final class President
 {